appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

     }
 ```
 -   **transformQuery** `(query: Object) => Promise<Object>`
     This async function can be used to modify the default query DSL generated by `Searchbase` before the execution of the network request.
-It accepts the queryDSL as parameter and expects a promise to be returned which resolves the modified query in the same format.<br/>
+It accepts the queryDSL as a parameter and expects a promise to be returned which resolves the modified query in the same format.<br/>
-    The common use case can be to customize the query or defining the custom query options.<br/>
+    The common use case here is to customize the query or setting additional query options.<br/>
-    For example let's add a `timeout` option in the results query.<br/>
+    For example, we will add a `timeout` option in the results query below.<br/>
     ```js
     const searchbase = new Searchbase({
         index: "appname",